-You must file a claim within one year of the date you received the covered service.
-Blue Cross Blue Shield HMO Blue will not have to provide coverage for services and/or supplies for which a claim is submitted after this one-year period.
+You must file a claim within two years of the date you received the covered service.
+Blue Cross Blue Shield HMO Blue will not have to provide coverage for services and/or supplies for which a claim is submitted after this two-year period.